Group-invariant moments under tomographic projections: Discussion and outlook

 At the same time, our results also delineate the scope of this mechanism.
 First, the argument relies essentially on Haar-uniform viewing directions.
 The invariance of Haar measure is used in a crucial way, and the conclusion need not persist under non-uniform orientation distributions.
 This issue is especially relevant in cryo-EM, where viewing directions are often markedly non-uniform~\cite{baldwin2020non, naydenova2017measuring}.
 In that setting, the projected $d$-th order moment is no longer simply related to a rotationally invariant full moment, and additional ambiguities or degeneracies may arise.
 Extending the present moment-equivalence principle to broader families of distributions over $\SO(n)$ remains an important open problem.

 Second, while the theorem shows that $d$-th order orbit information is preserved under projection whenever $d \le m$, it does not address the complementary regime $d>m$.
 In that case, generic $d$-tuples of frequencies no longer lie in a common $m$-dimensional slice, so the geometric argument underlying the proof breaks down.
-It is therefore natural to ask whether any part of the full $d$-th order orbit moment can still be recovered from $m$-dimensional tomographic data, and more generally, whether one can characterize precisely which components of the higher-order moment remain accessible after projection.
+Consequently, the projected $d$-th order moment need not determine the full $d$-th order Haar-invariant moment of the object.
+This limitation should not be confused, however, with non-identifiability of the object itself.
+For example, in the cryo-EM setting one has $n=3$ and $m=2$.
+For the third moment, $d=3>m$, and hence the full third-order Haar-invariant moment of the unprojected volume is not generally determined by the third-order moment of the projected observations through the slice mechanism considered here.
+Nevertheless, prior works have shown that third-order projection statistics can still suffice to identify the volume, at least locally or generically, in suitable cryo-EM models~\cite{bandeira2023estimation,fan2024maximum}.
+Thus, full recovery of a particular $d$-th order invariant moment is a sufficient mechanism for transferring moment-based identifiability results from the unprojected model to the tomographic model, but it is not necessarily a necessary condition for recovering the orbit of $f$.
+In the regime $d>m$, the relevant question is therefore which components of the higher-order invariant information remain visible from projection data, and whether these accessible components suffice for object recovery.